fdcastel/TheWall/SPEC.md

 - Navigation should work in both online and offline modes

 ### Attribution Display
-- Attribution information should appear as an overlay in the bottom-left corner
+- Attribution information should appear as an overlay in the bottom-left and bottom-right corner (alternated)
 - Attribution should include photographer name (linked to their profile)
 - Attribution should include location and creation date when available
+- Attribution overlay should be shown after 5 seconds the image being displayed
-- Attribution overlay should auto-hide after 4 seconds
+- Attribution overlay should auto-hide after 5 seconds the attribution being displayed
 - Users can toggle attribution visibility manually
 - Attribution should be hidden if no photographer information is available

 ### Offline Mode
 - Application should detect when it cannot fetch new images
 - In offline mode, display an "OFFLINE" indicator in the top-right corner
-- Offline mode should cycle through previously prefetched images
+- Offline mode should cycle through previously prefetched images (locally available in the browser cache)
 - Navigation should work within the offline image set
 - Offline mode should be toggleable by user
 - Offline detection occurs when image fetches fail (e.g., during prefetching or display loading), as this happens more frequently than metadata fetches.
 Metadata fetch failures may also trigger offline mode as a fallback.